costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 culture absolutely has implications for property, and we need to face them.</p>

-<p>The schism between Free Software and Open Source Software can be
-interpreted through the response to this problem.
+The schism between Free Software and Open Source Software can be interpreted through the response to this problem.
 Free Software advocates tend to embrace liberty rights, preferring not to think about property, and often eschewing the idea of intellectual property